 If you’re in the market for basic storage and protection for your gear, the REI Co-op Roadtripper is one of the best values on this list.
-At just $60, this bag is made from burly 610-denier, water-resistant Cordura and sports a large detachable shoulder strap and handles (no backpack-style straps here, which is notable for those who plan on carrying their bag long distances).
-We also love the minimal weight, which at just 1 pound 8 ounces makes it one of the lightest duffels on this list.
+At just $65, this bag is made from 610-denier, water-resistant Cordura, and sports a large detachable shoulder strap and handles (no backpack-style straps here, which is notable for those who plan on carrying their bag long distances).
+We also love the minimal weight, which at just 1 pound 8 ounces is one of the lightest duffels on this list.

-What is the REI Roadtripper Duffel best for?
+Who is the REI Roadtripper Duffel best for?
 It makes a great gear hauler for those who need space and protection without the bells and whistles.
-We’ve used the 100-liter version on a number of big trips including going all the way down to Patagonia (four flights plus bus rides) and came away impressed.
+We’ve used the 100-liter version on a number of big trips including all the way down to Patagonia (four flights) and came away impressed.
 The bag is well-built, functional, and has withstood quite bit of use and abuse.
-At the same time, it’s definitely not a fully featured bag.
-If you want conveniences like backpack straps, internal storage, and side compartments, we’d recommend the Patagonia Black Hole above instead.
+At the same time, it’s not waterproof (or even highly water-resistant) and definitely not a fully featured bag for travel.
+If you want more protection and conveniences like internal storage, side compartments, and backpack straps, we’d recommend the Patagonia Black Hole above instead.